-In early 2016 Irons took on the lead role of Alf in the feature film Terminal, written and directed by Vaughn Stein.
-The noir thriller details the story of two hit men, played by Irons and Dexter Fletcher, as they embark on a borderline suicide mission for a mysterious employer and a high paycheck.
-Margot Robbie, Simon Pegg, Matthew Lewis and Mike Myers also star in the film, which is slated for release in 2017.
+In 2016, Max filmed lead role of ‘Alf’ in the feature film Terminal, written and directed by Vaughn Stein.
+The noir thriller details the story of two hit men, played by Max and Dexter Fletcher, as they embark on a borderline suicide mission for a mysterious employer and a high paycheck.
+Along the way, the unlikely pair find a dynamic woman named ‘Annie’, played by Margot Robbie, who may be more involved than they had originally suspected.
+Simon Pegg, Matthew Lewis, Mike Myers and Dexter Fletcher also star in the film, slated for release in 2017.

-In 2009 Irons made his professional stage debut in Friedrich Schiller’s Wallenstein, at the Chichester Festival Theatre.
-For this role he was nominated for the prestigious Ian Charleson Award.
-In 2013 Irons returned to the stage for Peter Huntley’s critically acclaimed production of Farragut North, at the Southwark Playhouse.
-Other significant theater credits include Oedipus, The Revenger’s Tragedy, The Cherry Orchard, London Cuckolds, Twelfth Night, Plenty, Semi-Monde, Under the Blue Sky and New Girls in Town.
+In 2009, Max made his professional stage debut in Friedrich Schiller’s Wallenstein at the Chichester Festival Theatre for which he was nominated for the prestigious Ian Charleson Award.
+The Stage called his performance “delightful” while The Independent raved his was “heartbreakingly stern-yet-fragile” portrayal.
+In 2013 Max returned to the stage starring in Peter Huntley’s critically acclaimed production of Farragut North at The Southwark Playhouse.
+Other significant theatre credits include: Oedipus, The Revenger’s Tragedy, The Cherry Orchard, London Cuckolds, Twelfth Night, Plenty, Semi-Monde, Under The Blue Sky and New Girls In Town.

-Irons trained at the Guildhall School of Music and Drama.
+Max trained at The Guildhall School of Music and Drama.